nashville man sentenced in federal court on child pornography charges

 Murphy was indicted on October 13, 2010, charged with one count of receipt of child pornography and one count of possession of child pornography and pleaded guilty to these charges on May 31, 2011.

-At the sentencing, U.S. District Judge Aleta Trauger sentenced Hill to more than the sentencing guideline range for various reasons, including his characterization of his involvement in the offense as mere curiosity.
+At the sentencing, U.S. District Judge Aleta Trauger sentenced Murphy to more than the sentencing guideline range for various reasons, including his characterization of his involvement in the offense as mere curiosity.

 This investigation was conducted by the Department of Homeland Security Investigations.
 Assistant U.S. Attorney Lynne T. Ingram represented the government.